 Tribe Panel: In order to maximize total evolutionary time and replication of environmental adaptations, we’ll sample as many species as possible from the Andropogoneae family with the goal of about 900 species.
 Our lab, The Kellogg Lab, already has DNA from several hundred species, we’ll start there.

-This year we were able to collect field specimens across a large range in North America.
+In 2018 we were able to collect field specimens across a large range in North America.
 After determining species range based on herbaria records and temperature/precipitation maps, we aimed to collect as many individuals as possible for the population panel.
 We needed to find protected areas with known histories to ensure species’ native status.

 This was made possible by the help of local field experts from various organizations: